Components of national scholarship applications

 - Research Proposal/Plan of Study—Some programs, like the Goldwater and NSF, require a research proposal that draws on research you have been doing to suggest directions for research you plan to undertake.
 Some programs, like the Marshall, require you to describe your plans for coursework/research you want to undertake in the program you are applying to.

 - Institutional Endorsement—In addition to nomination, some programs (e.g., Truman, Marshall, Rhodes) require a letter of institutional endorsement.
 This letter provides a comprehensive overview of the applicants and is usually written by the college President, Provost, Dean with the assistance of the National Scholarship Coordinator.

 - Transcripts—You will need to provide transcripts from all undergraduate institutions you attended.
 Be sure to clear up any unresolved grades, INCs, or permit grades from other institutions before ordering transcripts.
 Order transcripts with plenty of time for processing and sending, generally no less than 2 weeks before a deadline.

 - Completed application and resume—Generally, the application allows space for you to include items from your resume, like internships, employment, leadership positions, community/public service activities and other relevant experience.
 Some programs also require a resume or CV.

 A note on the process

 Applying for national scholarships is a lengthy, but guided process.
-Students work with the national scholarship coordinator, faculty, and mentors to develop their applications, essays and to prepare for interviews.
+Students work with the National Scholarships Coordinator, faculty, and mentors to develop their applications, essays, and to prepare for interviews.
 Applying for competitive national scholarships requires a serious time commitment.
 Students begin the application process early.
-And while some programs might only ask for one or two essays, students develop many essay drafts, because the stakes of these awards are very high.
+And while some programs might only ask for one or two essays, competitive applications require writing multiple essay drafts.
 Students generally begin preparing applications and essays for the most competitive awards six months to a year in advance.